 Ms. Olson is a member of the American Forest Kindergarten Association and Northern Illinois Nature Preschool Association.
 She is also a Certified Interpretive Guide, through the National Association of Interpretation, and a Growing Up WILD Curriculum Facilitator, through the Council for Environmental Education.

 Ms. Olson lives in Wheaton with her husband Brett, son Tyler (in the Middle Elementary class) their two cats George and Lou, and their dog Annie.
 She is an active volunteer in the community and enjoys reading, learning about local history, being with family and of course, spending time outdoors.

-Ms. Brann lives in Wayne Township with her husband Edward and her two sons William and Oliver.
-She enjoys jewelry making, painting, knitting/crocheting, needle felting and camping.
+Ms. Brann lives in Wayne Township with her husband Edward and her two sons William and Oliver, who attend the school.
+She enjoys jewelry making, painting, knitting/crocheting, needle felting, and camping.

 Kelin Fulkerson-Smith began her career working with children in 2008 in a Kindercare preschool class in Lexington, KY.
 She continued her work with children after moving to Chicagoland in 2009, where she worked with 2-year old through Kindergarten aged children at Kindercare in Elmhurst.
 Currently, she is in charge of the childhood programming and care for the children ages 0-18 years in her church in Clarendon HIlls.

 Ms. Fulkerson-Smith holds a BS in Psychology, as well as a Child Development Associate’s degree from Eastern Kentucky University.
 She is also certified in multiple Montessori-based programs that she uses in the childhood programming for her church.